abderrahm4ne/abderrahm4ne/README.md

 #  About Me:
-interested in ALL Computer Fields and crypto && kernel enthusiast;
+interested in ALL Computer Fields and crypto;
-<br>Currently focusing on web developing;
+<br>Currently focusing on web developing;<br>
+ kernel enthusiast.

 # 📊 GitHub Stats: